rmk2/goon_recon/README.md

 the case of partially entered data from a moon scan) or, ideally, if we simply have a corporationID, as is the case with data automatically retrieved from zkillboard.com.

+### Update all corporation affilitions

+Run (or schedule) `eve-api_corporation-crawl.rkt` periodically, which goes through *every* existing alliance and requests *all* corporations that are part of each alliance from the official API.
+Since CCP supplies a full list of existing alliances, this means that we, in turn, are able to generate a full mapping of corporations to alliances.
+This script will take a while as it loops through alliances and thus runs needs to honour CCP's imposed rate limits.
+If you would like additional output, run it via `racket -W debug src/eve-api_corporation-crawl.rkt`, which will show you on which iterative step inside the loop we currently are.
+If this script fails for some reason (API dies, CCP hates you etc.), you can rerun it and it will pick up where it was before.